Should I hire a freelance editor before submitting to agents or publishers?

 Having said that…

-Hiring an editor for developmental feedback can help you improve your book and your craft
+Hiring an editor for feedback can help you improve your book and your craft

 Publishing is so fiercely competitive, and being in the slush pile is rough.
 Submitting to agents isn’t easy, and some elements of a submission package like a query letter and a synopsis can be difficult to get right.
 Hiring an editor to get some bigger-picture feedback on these things, or advice before sending your work to agents, can be helpful.
 Editors who are familiar with the traditional publishing market, how agents work, and your genre are well placed to guide you.

-I’ve worked with authors on submission packages to get their material into good shape; I’ve also critiqued books for authors before they submit (although, again, it’s not required to do this).
-Of course, having a professional critique or developmental work doesn’t guarantee you’ll sign with an agent.
+I’ve worked with authors on submission packages to get their material into good shape; I’ve also critiqued books for authors before they submit.
+Having a professional critique or developmental feedback given to you doesn’t guarantee you’ll sign with an agent, though.
 Some authors think of it as more of an investment in their education as a writer, helping them to develop their craft and grow – and this can all help when you do submit your work.

 A final word on red flags…